TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 `AAABAAABAAAAAAAAA3d3dw1zbmlja2VyZG9vZGxlA2NvbQAAEAAB`

-With this, you can construct an DWF-compatible DoH query that is supported by most major DNS providers.
+With this, you can construct an DWF-compatible DoH query for a TXT record attached to www.snickerdoodle.com that is supported by most major DNS providers.

 Cloudflare: